-Our solicitors' hourly rates range from £225 to £350 plus VAT.
+Our solicitors' hourly rates range from £225 to £350 plus VAT (VAT is applicable to all of our fees at the current rate of 20%).
 In some limited cases and on request, we may offer to work on a fixed-fee.
 In these exceptional cases, fees are discussed and agreed before we start work.